PartyWumpus/C-to-befunge93/README.md

 ## Important usage note
 Requires being run in this repo, because the preproccessor step (for now) requires the befunge_libc/ folder to exist.
+The befunge_libc folder contains:
+- `stdlib`: a minimal copy of libc
+- `internal`: various c functions that only the compiler should insert calls to
+- `softfloat`: the Berkeley SoftFloat (version 3e) library, internally used for all double/float operations

 ## Notes about the implementation